 Forward FILE Service

 NOTE - The Forward File service has not yet been specified.
-The description in this subsection describes one possible configuration of FG specializations.
+The description in this subsection describes one possible configuration of SCs.
 The actual Forward File service configuration may or may not resemble this strawman description.
 The following description is still very much a work in progress, with numerous issues that still need to be worked out.

-The Forward File service is configured using the following FGs:
+The Forward File service is configured using the following ASCs:

 Aperture;